ThePapaG/CAB403MS/README.md

 # CAB403MS
 Cab403 final assignment mine sweeper server and client

+## Privacy and Academic Integrity
+This repository is not intended for cheating or plagiarism.
+The content of this repository should be used as a knowledge reference.
+I take no responsibility for any breach of Academic Integrity caused by the contents of this repository.

 ## Compilation and Run
 An appropriate makefile structure has been written for the different components.